-A detailed analysis of the accuracy of the NN-model based on the dense grid of points revealed that 94% of the test examples have an error smaller than $0.1 \,\mathrm{eV}$ and already 99% do not exceed a threshold of $0.2 \,\mathrm{eV}$.
-Large er-
+A detailed analysis of the accuracy of the NN model based on the dense grid of points revealed that 94% of the test examples have an error smaller than 0.1 eV and already 99% do not exceed a threshold of 0.2 eV.
+Large errors occur

-FIG. 6: Sticking probability versus kinetic energy for the system H2/Pd(100) for two different training sets based on ten lateral configurations of the molecule.
+FIG. 6.
+Sticking probability versus kinetic energy for the system $H_2/Pd(100)$ for two different training sets based on 10 lateral configurations of the molecule.
 The training and test errors for each fit are indicated in the graph.
 Higher errors lead to larger discrepancies to the original sticking curve.
+NN, {8-50-50-1 tl}.
+Extended Kalman filter parameter, $\lambda(0)=0.98$, $\lambda_0=0.999$ 36, $a{th}=0.6$.

-NN: $\{8-50-50-1\ tl\}$.
-Extended Kalman Filter parameter: $\lambda(0)=0.98, \ \lambda_0=0.99936, \ a{th}=0.6.$ rors occur only at values above 1 eV.
+only at values above 1 eV.
 This is the region far away from the valley of the elbow plots.
 The errors were influenced by the imposed higher weighting of the points close to the minimum dissociation pathway.
 However, the results support that indeed the regions of higher potential energies have almost no influence on the reaction probabilities as plotted in Fig. 4.
 This is an important issue for the fitting of PESs.
 Not all configurations are equally important for the determination of the sticking probability.
 For instance, at lower kinetic energies the adsorption dynamics depend crucially on whether there is a small energy barrier in the entrance channel, where the center of mass of the molecule is still far away from the surface, or not.
 Yet, the region where the potential is already elevated might have almost no influence on the dissociation probability.
 Consequently, the root mean squared error, which is usually used as a measurement of the accuracy of the fit, is of less significance.
 We will always weight the configurations close to the valley of each dissociation pathway up to 10 times higher than the other geometries.

 IV.
-NN TEST: 6-D ANALYTICAL PES FOR $H_2/(2 \times 2)S/PD(100)$
+NN TEST: 6D ANALYTICAL PES FOR H2/(2×2)S/Pd(100)

-In the previous section we discussed a system in which activated and non-activated pathways towards dissociation existed on the same surface, with the former ones being a minority but having important dynamic consequences.
+In the preceding section we discussed a system in which activated and nonactivated pathways towards dissociation existed on the same surface, with the former ones being a minority but having important dynamic consequences.
 We showed that in order to obtain a very good agreement between the analytical and neural sticking probability a high number of training points and parameters were required.
-Still, in comparison to direct ab initio molecular dynamics where up to 10^7 energies need to be calculated, orders of magnitude fewer DFT calculations would be necessary to obtain a reliable description of the dynamical properties.
-As a second test problem for the representation of the PES in dissociation reactions with NNs we will now investigate a system for which all reaction pathways are activated: The dissociation of H2 over a sulfur covered Pd(100) surface.
-It is experimentally well known that sulfur adsorbates hinder the H2 dissociation process on Pd(100) [64-66].
-This observation was verified by DFT studies [42, 55, 67], and it was found that the poisoning effect of sulfur adatoms for H2 dissociation at low sulfur coverages ($\Theta{\rm S} \leq 0.25$) is governed by the formation of energy barriers and not by blocking of adsorption sites.
+Still, in comparison to direct ab initio molecular dynamics where up to 107 energies need to be calculated, orders of magnitude fewer DFT calculations would be necessary to obtain a reliable description of the dynamical properties.

+As a second test problem for the representation of the PES in dissociation reactions with NNs we will now investigate a system for which all reaction pathways are activated: The dissociation of H_2 over a sulfur covered Pd(100) surface.